1985 Giro d'Italia

 Moser led the race for the first two days after winning the opening prologue.
 He lost the lead to Giuseppe Saronni after his team won the stage three team time trial.
 Upon conclusion of the event's fourth stage, Roberto Visentini won sufficient time to take the race leader's maglia rosa (pink jersey) from Saronni.
 Visentini held the jersey for a total of eight days of racing, during which the race traversed the Dolomites, before losing it to Hinault after the stage 12 time trial.
 Hinault then successfully defended his lead through the Alps, all the way to the race's finish.

 Amongst the other classifications that the race awarded, Johan van der Velde of Vini Ricordi-Pinarello won the points classification, José Luis Navarro of Gemeaz Cusin-Zor won the mountains classification, and Sammontana-Bianchi's Alberto Volpi completed the Giro as the best neo-professional in the general classification, finishing tenth overall.
 Alpilatte-Olmo-Cierre finishing as the winners of the team classification, ranking each of the twenty teams contesting the race by lowest cumulative time.

 Teams

 A total of twenty teams were invited to participate in the 1985 Giro d'Italia, six of which were based outside of Italy.
+The presentation of the teams – where each team's roster and manager are introduced in front the media and local dignitaries – took place at the Verona Arena on 15 May.
+The starting riders came from a total of 18 different countries; Italy (94), Switzerland (21), and the United States all had 10 or more riders.
 Each team sent a squad of nine riders, which meant that the race started with a peloton of 180 cyclists.

-The presentation of the teams – where each team's roster and manager are introduced in front the media and local dignitaries – took place at the Verona Arena on 15 May.
+Of those starting, 78 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.61 years, ranging from 20–year–old Juan Carlos Castillo (Varta-Café de Colombia) to 39–year–old Wladimiro Panizza (Ariostea).
+The team with the youngest average rider age was Gemeaz Cusin-Zor (23), while the oldest was Supermercati Brianzoli (29).
 From the riders that began this edition, 135 made it to the finish in Lucca.

 The teams entering the race were: